OscarJin/Introduction-to-IE/README.md

-# Introduction to IE
+# Introduction to Industrial Engineering
- A brief introduction to Industrial Engineering
+ As an assignment for the course An Introduction to Engineering, this is a brief introduction to Industrial Engineering.